Hitendra Wadhwa: Early life and education

 Wadhwa was born in Chandigarh, India, to Puran Chand Wadhwa and Nirmal (née Sarup).

 Wadhwa received a bachelor's degree in mathematics from St. Stephens College, University of Delhi in 1988.
-He then received an M.B.A. and a Ph.D. from in management science from Sloan School of Management at Massachusetts Institute of Technology (MIT) by 1996.
+He then received an M.B.A. and a Ph.D. in management science from Sloan School of Management at Massachusetts Institute of Technology (MIT) by 1996.
 Wadhwa’s doctoral research focused on optimizing price decisions for retail products with seasonal demand patterns.

 Career

 Wadhwa became a consultant at McKinsey & Company, a global management consulting firm, in 1996.
 In 1999, after raising $10 million in venture capital, he founded Paramark, a marketing optimization technology startup in Silicon Valley.
 The company was acquired by NewWorldIQ in 2002.
-Wadhwa also founded a consulting firm, Delphinity, in 2002, which through a series of mergers became the Mentora Institute.
+Wadhwa also founded a consulting firm, Delphinity, in 2002, which through a series of mergers became Mentora Institute.

 Wadhwa first began teaching as a PhD. student at MIT in the 1990s.
-From 2004-2006, he served as an Adjunct Professor in Marketing at Wharton School of the University of Pennsylvania.
+From 2004-2006, he served as an adjunct professor in Marketing at Wharton School of the University of Pennsylvania.

 Wadhwa became a professor at Columbia Business School in 2006.
 In 2007, Wadhwa oversaw Columbia Business School’s alliance with the Indian Institute of Management Ahmedabad.